 Under this endorsement, an insurer is responsible for paying damages for liability to injured third parties resulting from the negligence of an interstate motor carrier.
 T.H.E.
 Ins.
 Co. v.
 Larsen Intermodal Servs., 242 F.3d 667, 671 (5th Cir.
 2001).
 The endorsement is intended as a safety net or surety to protect the public.
 Id. at 672.
 The policy purpose behind this requirement is "to assure that injured members of the public would be able to obtain judgments collectible against negligent authorized carriers."
 Canal Ins.
 Co. v.
 First Gen. Ins.
 Co., 889 F.2d 604, 611 (5th Cir.
 1990).
 The provisions of the endorsement only apply when the underlying insurance policy does not otherwise provide coverage, and the provisions of the endorsement apply only to liability to third party victims.
 Larsen Intermodal Servs., 242 F.3d at 671.
-The endorsement specifically mandates that the insured motor carrier is obligated to reimburse the insurance company for any payments the insurance company would not have been obligated to make if not for the terms of the endorsement.
+The endorsement specifically mandates that the insured motor carrier is obligated to reimburse the insurance company for any payments the insurance company would not have been obligated to make, if not for the terms of the endorsement.
 Id. at 671.

 In addition to coverage for non-scheduled vehicles, an MCS-90 endorsement has been held to require payments when there are coverage issues or exclusions under the policy, including an insured's failure to give notice or to cooperate.
 See Campbell v.
 Bartlett, 975 F.2d 1569, 1580-81 (10th Cir.
 1992).
 Even policy cancellation may not defeat coverage.
-The MCS-90 endorsement is subject to different cancellation requirements that are independent of the underlying policy's cancellation provisions.
+The MCS-90 endorsement is subject to different cancellation (CP 111) - 52 - requirements that are independent of the underlying policy's cancellation provisions.
 49 C.F.R. § 387.15.

 There is some dispute among the cases whether the endorsement applies only to the named insured or if the endorsement also applies to omnibus insureds and even nonnamed or non-covered drivers.
 One Texas court of appeals has held that a driver, who was not an insured under the terms of the policy, was not covered under the terms of the MCS-90 endorsement.
 Progressive County Mut.
 Ins.
 Co. v.
 Carway, 951 S.W.2d 108, 114 (Tex.
 App.-Houston [14th Dist.]
-1997, pet. denied).
+1997, pet. denied); see also Ooida Risk Retention Group, Inc. v.
+Williams, 579 F.3d 469, 477-78 (5th Cir.
+2009).
 Other courts, however, have reached different conclusions.
 See John Deere Ins.
 Co. v.
 Nueva, 229 F.3d 853, 859-60 (9th Cir.
 2000) (noting that endorsement created duty on part of insurer to indemnify permissive users of vehicle not covered by policy for injuries caused to public); Adams v.
 Royal Indemn.
 Co., 99 F.3d 964, 970-71 (10th Cir.
 1996) (observing that endorsement precluded policies from limiting definition of insured to one who owned, hired, or borrowed named vehicle); Integral Ins.
 Co. v.
 Lawrence Fulbright Trucking, Inc., 930 F.2d 258, 260-61 (2d Cir.
 1991) (endorsement creates coverage for trailer owner even though owner not using trailer or in possession of it at time of wreck); Pierre v.
 Providence Washington Ins.
 Co., 784 N.E.2d 52, 59 (N.Y.
 2002) (concluding that endorsement created coverage for driver of tractor-trailer and owner of tractor that had been leased to insured trailer owner).
+The FMCSA has issued a regulatory guidance indicating that the Agency's interpretation is that MCS-90 is only intended to require coverage of the party named in the policy as an insured.
+Regulatory Guidelines for Forms Used to Establish Minimum Levels of Financial Responsibility of Motor Carriers, 70 Fed.
+Reg.
+58065 (Oct.
+5, 2005) (to be codified at 49 C.F.R. pt.
+387).

-TEXAS FORMS E & F
+TEXAS FORMS E AND F